-- Measure the flaps deflection angles.
-The limits are given in the Maintenance 5.1 Manual (Section 2.3.1, table 2-1). - 5.2 Measure the ailerons deflection angles.
-The limits are given in the Maintenance Manual (Section 2.3.1, table 2-1). - 5.3 Measure the elevator deflection angles.
-The limits are given in the Maintenance Manual (Fig. 2-6 Elevator control). - Measure the rudder deflection angles.
-The limits are given in the Maintenance 5.4 Manual (Fig. 2-8a Rudder control).
+- Measure the ailerons deflection angles.
+The limits are given in the Maintenance 5.1 Manual (Section 2.3.1). - 5.2 Measure the elevator deflection angles.
+The limits are given in the Maintenance Manual (Fig. 2-6 Elevator control). - 5.3 Measure the rudder deflection angles.
+The limits are given in the Maintenance Manual (Fig. 2-8a Rudder control).